napari/napari.github.io/theme/README.md

 To configure rich previews for a page, you can set the following values:

-1. Title: The H1 tag on the page.
+1. Title: Add a level 1 [Markdown heading](https://www.markdownguide.org/basic-syntax/#headings).
 1. Description: You can either:
    - Add at least one [Markdown paragraph](https://www.markdownguide.org/basic-syntax/#paragraphs-1) to the page.
 The first paragraph will be used for the preview.
    - Use the [intro](#intro) variable.